tazzytazzy/fluent-support-email-parser/README.md

 ### Amazon Lambda implementation for Fluent Support Email Piping
-This repo is an update to the original WPManageNinja/fluent-support-email-parser
+This repo is an update to the original WPManageNinja/fluent-support-email-parser.
+The original was unmaintained and had no real documentation on how to implement it.

-## What's changed:
+## What's changed from the original:
-- Actual documentation on how to use this.
+- Usable documentation on how to use the code.
+- Proper testing usual actual configuration data.
-- Uses node version 22, instead of 14.
+- Uses node version 22, upgrade 14.
-- Uses aws sdk 3, it's much faster and lighter.
+- Uses aws sdk 3.
+Make it much lighter which results in faster startup time, this makes it cheaper to use.
 - Handles multiple domains.
 - Implements authentication to WordPress.
 - Better error handling.
-- IAM Access that follows the Principle of Least Privilege.
+- IAM Access that follows the principle of least privilege.
-- Added robust testing, ability to confirm your configuration before deployment.

 ![Diagram flow: Email->SES->S3 Bucket->Lamba Function->WordPress](images/diagram.png)